 - focusing on conversations with friends and family.

-Finding it hard to stay organised
+Teens with ADHD can find it hard to stay organised

 - feel bored or restless

 - fidget with objects such as keys and pens

 - be unable to sit still at school or the dinner table